 Think back to a truly great brainstorming session you had.
 The team was probably overflowing with new ideas—building off of each others’ suggestions to come up with an absolute gem of a plan.
 That’s the magic of team collaboration—on their own, your team couldn’t have come up with the solution you landed on.
 It took all of you, engaging and creatively feeding one another, to get to where you did.Read: How to use idea boards for effective team collaboration

-Teams that collaborate well will report higher levels of team satisfaction.
+Teams that collaborate well will report higher levels of team satisfaction and employee engagement.
 Collaborating on projects will help your team members bond, highlight their individual strengths and talents, and make them feel valued as part of the big picture.
 Happier teams can also directly influence their quality of work, which ultimately impacts your organization's success.Read: How team morale affects employee performance

 Collaboration is more difficult but nonetheless important when your teammates aren’t sharing an office space.
 The right collaboration tools can help your team members feel less isolated and more part of the organization.